 past have producer time stamps with values now, they are not included in the HLS media playlist.

-The default is SERVER_TIMESTAMP
+The default is SERVER_TIMESTAMP.

-public String fragmentSelectorTypeAsString()
+HLSFragmentSelectorTypepublic String fragmentSelectorTypeAsString()

 The source of the time stamps for the requested media.

-is set to PRODUCER_TIMESTAMP
+When FragmentSelectorType is set to PRODUCER_TIMESTAMP and

-, the first fragment ingested with a
+GetHLSStreamingSessionURLInput$PlaybackMode is ON_DEMAND, the first fragment ingested with a

 producer time stamp within the specified FragmentSelector$TimestampRange is included in the media

 playlist.
-In addition, the fragments with producer time stamps within the TimestampRange
+In addition, the fragments with producer time stamps within the TimestampRange ingested

 immediately following the first fragment (up to the